Rasheek16/html/README.md

-##HTML Tags Reference
+# HTML Tags Reference

-This GitHub repository is a simple and concise reference for all HTML tags.
-It provides code examples for each tag.
+This GitHub repository is a concise reference for HTML tags with code examples.